allen246/food-delivery-system/README.md

-# Django Project with Docker
+# Food Delivery System Using DRF

 This project is a Django web application running inside a Docker container.